IDFMaviana/pride-and-prejudice-graph-rag/README.md

 “In which scenes does Lady Catherine influence the power dynamics between characters?”
 “Show key scenes where irony is used to criticize social norms.”

 ---

 ### What This Showcases
-* Graph Modeling (Neo4j)
+- Graph Modeling (Neo4j)

-** Design of Character nodes and INTERACTS_IN relationships with rich properties.
+-- Design of Character nodes and INTERACTS_IN relationships with rich properties.
-** Idempotent loading with constraints and MERGE operations (graph_db_loader.py).
+-- Idempotent loading with constraints and MERGE operations (graph_db_loader.py).
-** Vector Store Design (Pinecone)
+-- Vector Store Design (Pinecone)

-* Thoughtful separation of text vs. metadata fields.
+- Thoughtful separation of text vs. metadata fields.
-** Batched embedding and upsert workflow using Gemini (vector_db_loader.py).
+-- Batched embedding and upsert workflow using Gemini (vector_db_loader.py).

-* LLM Integration via MCP
+- LLM Integration via MCP
-** Exposing Neo4j and Pinecone as reusable MCP tools.
+-- Exposing Neo4j and Pinecone as reusable MCP tools.
-** Communication over stdio using FastMCP and MCPServerAdapter.
+-- Communication over stdio using FastMCP and MCPServerAdapter.

-* Multi-agent Orchestration (CrewAI)
+- Multi-agent Orchestration (CrewAI)

-** Architecture with a router agent, data specialists, and a synthesis agent.
+-- Architecture with a router agent, data specialists, and a synthesis agent.
-** Declarative configuration (YAML) and dynamic binding in the crew runtime.
+-- Declarative configuration (YAML) and dynamic binding in the crew runtime.

-*Data Engineering Practices
+-Data Engineering Practices

-** Clear separation between data layer (Neo4j/Pinecone), MCP layer, and orchestration layer.
+-- Clear separation between data layer (Neo4j/Pinecone), MCP layer, and orchestration layer.
-** Docker friendliness and configuration via .env.
+-- Docker friendliness and configuration via .env.

 ### Future Work

-* Add unit tests for data loading and MCP server behavior.
+- Add unit tests for data loading and MCP server behavior.
-* Add basic observability (structured logging for Neo4j/Pinecone queries).
+- Add basic observability (structured logging for Neo4j/Pinecone queries).
-* Generalize the template to other books or domains, documenting the customization points.
+- Generalize the template to other books or domains, documenting the customization points.

 Feel free to open issues or PRs if you’d like to adapt this template to a different domain or extend the architecture.